oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

            value: "WLS|JRF|RestrictedJRF"
      ```

-   TBD Should the domain type eventually be defined via a domain attribute instead of as a WDT_DOMAIN_TYPE env var?
-   TBD Should the encryption secret attribute be renamed `wdtEncryptionSecret`?
-Reason for the rename:  it presumably can also be used to decrypt a wdt model that's stored in the image.
-   TBD Move the settings for this POC to 'experimental'.

 # Model File Naming and Loading Order

-During domain home creation, model and property files are first loaded from directory ```/u01/model_home/models``` within the image and are then loaded from the optional wdt config map.
+During domain home creation, model and property files are first loaded from directory `/u01/model_home/models` within the image and are then loaded from the optional wdt config map.

-The loading order within each of these locations is first determined using the convention ```filename.##.yaml``` and ```filename.##.properties```, where ```##``` is a numeric number that specifies the desired order, and then is determined alphabetically as a tie-breaker.
-File names that don't include ```.##.``` sort _before_ other files as if they implicitly have the lowest possible ```.##.```.
+The loading order within each of these locations is first determined using the convention `filename.##.yaml` and `filename.##.properties`, where `##` is a numeric number that specifies the desired order, and then is determined alphabetically as a tie-breaker.
+File names that don't include `.##.` sort _before_ other files as if they implicitly have the lowest possible `.##.`.
 If an image file and config map file both have the same name, then both files are loaded.

-TBD Verify with Johnny that file names without a ## sort first.

-For example, if you have these files in the image directory ```/u01/model_home/models```:
+For example, if you have these files in the image directory `/u01/model_home/models`:

   ```
   jdbc.20.yaml